 How to win at Thunderball

-The THUNDERBALL DRAW differs from the main National Lottery Lotto draw - you only need one number and the THUNDERBALL to win!Winning Numbers
+The Thunderball draw differs from the main National Lottery Lotto draw - you only need to match the THUNDERBALL to win a prize!

 Claiming your Thunderball winnings

 If your prize is up to £75, you can claim it in cash from any National Lottery On-Line retailer.
 All you've got to do is give them your winning ticket to validate through their Lottery terminal.
 The terminal will then produce a validation slip which will show the value of your prize.
 Check this against the amount paid out and return it to the retailer.
 At their discretion, all retailers can pay prizes up to £200 in cash.
 Some National Lottery retailers are authorised to pay prizes of up to £500.
 National Lottery Post Offices will pay out prizes of up to £10,000, though prizes over £500 will be paid by cheque.